Let’s start with this…. Married Days Survived: 365 !

 Not only was it my fear of bugs, the actual prospect of the hike terrified me.
 I’ve never been on a hike before, I don’t own hiking shoes, hills aren’t my best friend so can I really do this for 4 days?
 No shower?
 No proper toilet?
 Walking up and down mountains for 10 hours a day?
 Ahhh, OK I totally can and I’m so glad I did.
 I felt so proud at the end and believe it or not, it was easier than I had anticipated.
 Guess it helps to psych yourself out a little bit ?!

-Traveling is something that opens your eyes and mind.
+Travelling is something that opens your eyes and mind.
 You find out more about yourself, your insecurities, fears and struggles and it takes time to figure them out!
-If it wasn’t for this adventure, who knows if I could ever face or tackle these challenges head on.
+If it wasn’t for this adventure, who knows if I could ever face or tackle these challenges head-on.

 For someone who loves to have things overly organised and kept the way they are first planned, without disruption, it’s definitely taken me some practice to realise that nowhere and nothing is smooth sailing and things will inevitably go wrong, it’s how you approach them that makes the difference.
 Let’s be calm about this situation now Emily … calm …